Vauxhall Prince Henry

 The Vauxhall Prince Henry was a car manufactured by Vauxhall from 1911 to 1914.
-It had a length of around 4.05 m and a weight of 1250 kg depending on the model and the coachwork fitted.
+It had a length of around 159 in and a weight of 2750 lb depending on the model and the coachwork fitted.

 It is often thought of as the first sports car insofar as its high performance depends less on brute strength and more on overall excellence of design and sturdiness of construction.

 History

 Known to Vauxhall as their C-10, three specially prepared cars were entered in the 1200 mile (1900 km) long 1910 Motor Trials named in honour of Prince Henry of Prussia.
 Replicas of the trial cars sold quickly and became known as Prince Henry Vauxhalls.
 Prince Henry cars also competed in other international trials including the 1911 St Petersburg to Sebastopol Trial and so two cars were sold to Tsar Nicholas II.
 A sales and support and distribution branch was opened in Moscow with good results.
 Hampered by the First World War the office was finally closed after the 1918 revolution.

 The Prince Henry was a higher tuned version of the Vauxhall 20 hp that had been designed in the winter of 1907-08 by then draughtsman Laurence Pomeroy (1883–1941) when the company's chief engineer F. W. Hodges was away on holiday.
 The engine was of 4-cylinder monobloc design with side valves and a capacity of 3054 cc giving 40 bhp output.
 Three of these cars were entered in the RAC 2000 mi trial and one won the speed trials at Brooklands which was part of the event as well as winning the fuel economy award for its class.
 This victory helped Pomeroy to be promoted to Works Manager.